Gender identity: supporting children

-It’s also important to listen to what being gender diverse means to your child.
-For example, don’t assume it means your child wants to wear certain clothes, or wants to affirm their gender by transitioning medically.
+It’s also important to listen to what being trans or gender diverse means to your child.
+For example, don’t assume it means your child wants to wear certain clothes or wants to affirm their gender by transitioning medically.

 You can also ask your child how you can help.
 You might ask, ‘What help do you need right now?’
 And you could ask whether your child needs you to advocate for something they need, like using a different toilet at school or wearing a different school uniform.

 You could also talk about whether your child wants to tell grandparents, friends and teachers.
-It’s important that your child decides who they want to tell about being gender diverse.
+It’s important that your child decides who they want to tell about being trans or gender diverse.